3 Reasons Why Your Patients Aren’t Buying Annual Supplies

 Although they are often slow to admit it to their eye doctors, many patients may stretch out their contact lens prescription in a way that’s not medically recommended.
 One clinical study found that over half of contact lens wearers may not be in complete compliance with directed use of their contact lenses.

 Many patients may be resistant to buying a year’s supply of their contact lenses simply because they plan on using them incorrectly, for example by wearing a daily disposable product for more than a day.
 This is not only cutting into your annual supply rate, it also raises a concern for the safety of your patients.

 How Can You Address These Objections?

 This is where CLX comes in.
-The CLX System is a multi-functional contact lens software that helps your practice become more better at increasing contact lens capture rate.
+The CLX System is a multi-functional contact lens software that helps your practice become better at increasing contact lens capture rate.
 CLX also helps you offer more convenient options to your patients regardless of when they decide to purchase from you.

-Patients often have a preconceived notion of how much they are willing to spend on contacts, and while you may not be able to change it, but with CLX Price Compare, you can show patients the benefit of buying an annual supply up front.
-Price compare positions your prices compared against your largest competitors, after rebates and insurance.
+Patients often have a preconceived notion of how much they are willing to spend on contacts, and while you may not be able to change it, with CLX Price Compare, you can show patients the benefit of buying an annual supply up front.
+Price Compare positions your prices compared against your largest competitors, after rebates and insurance.
 This allows a patient to do their comparison shopping in your office, and when they know what alternatives are out there, they may be more willing to lock in a year’s supply at the lowest price.